CommandMC/HeroicWiki/How-to-install-EA-Games-on-Linux.md

 4. Click `Run EXE on prefix`
 5. Select the `Windows EA App` installer you downloaded in Step 1 and wait for it to finish installing.
 6. EA will now be re-installed and repaired.

+### `Invalid name` Error

+This error means the EA App was NOT installed properly in the prefix/bottle.